cartesi/docs/docs/tutorials/calculator/cartesi-machine.md

 The output of the above command should then be:

 ```
-0: 88040f919276854d14efb58967e5c0cb2fa637ae58539a1c71c7b98b4f959baa

-Cycles: 0
-Storing machine: please wait
+%tutorials.calculator.store
 ```

 After executing this command, the machine's specification will be stored in the appropriate directory within our Descartes environment.
-Moreover, we are informed that its initial template hash is `88040f91...`, which serves as an identifier of this machine and will thus be necessary to instantiate the computation from a smart contract, as will be explored in the next section.
+Moreover, we are informed that its initial template hash is `%tutorials.calculator.hash-trunc...`, which serves as an identifier of this machine and will thus be necessary to instantiate the computation from a smart contract, as will be explored in the next section.

 Finally, move back to the `calculator` home directory: